 Historic Captain Henry Sewall’s House

 This historic wooden Captain Henry Sewall’s House was built in 1889 and was home to local pioneer and developer Henry E. Sewall.
 The first Sewall’s Point post office was established in this home in 1891.
-It had several different owners throughout its history, including a bootlegger and a Naval officer during World War II.
+It has had several owners throughout its history, including a bootlegger and a Naval officer during World War II.
 The last private owner offered the house to Martin County for preservation in 2006.
 It was moved and restored by 2012.
 It’s on the Martin County Register of Historic Landmarks.

 Treasure Coast Children’s Museum